Road signs in the United Kingdom: Gibraltar

 The road signs of Gibraltar are similar to the UK, with some signs being reversed to reflect driving on the opposite side of the road.
 There are some warning signs specific to Gibraltar, mainly to do with the unique wildlife of the territory.
 Speed limits and distances are in metric, in keeping with the rest of the Iberian Peninsula.
 However, height and width clearance warning and regulatory signs are both in imperial and metric.

 Montserrat

 The road signs of Montserrat are similar to those of the UK.
 No entry signs have "NO ENTRY" written in red down the centre, similar to the design used in the Bahamas.

 Pitcairn Island

 Road transport in Pitcairn is primarily by quad bike.
-Signs are modelled on those of New Zealand, although they are not kept in step with New Zealand updates.
-Pitcairn's uses a unique slow down sign seen in neither the UK nor New Zealand – a red octagon with "SLOW DOWN" in white.
+Signs are modelled on those used in New Zealand, although they are not kept in step with New Zealand updates.
+Pitcairn uses a unique slow down sign seen in neither the UK nor New Zealand – a red octagon with "SLOW DOWN" in white.